 \section{Acknowledgements}

 We would like to thank BMO Bank of Montreal and Mitacs for funding this research.
 We are also thankful to SciNet HPC Consortium for helping with the computation resources.

 \begin{IEEEbiography}[{ }]{Shuvendu Roy} is a Ph.D. student at Department of Electrical and Computer Engineering, and Ingenuity Labs Research Institute, at Queen’s University in Canada.
 He received his B.Sc. in Computer Science and Engineering from Khulna University of Engineering \& Technology, Bangladesh.
-His current research is focused on computer vision with deep learning, as well as self-supervised and semi-supervised learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ali Etemad} is an Associate Professor in the Department of Electrical and Computer Engineering at Queen's University in Canada, where he also holds the title of Mitchell Professor in AI for Human Sensing and Understanding.
-He is a member of the Ingenuity Labs Research Institute and leads the Ambient Intelligence and Interactive Machines (Aiim) lab.
-His primary research interests lie in machine learning and deep learning, with a focus on human-centered applications using wearables, smart devices, and smart environments.
-Prior to joining Queen’s, he worked in the industry for several years as a data scientist.
-His work has been published in top-tier venues such as CVPR, AAAI, ICCV, ECCV, ACM CHI, ICASSP, Interspeech, ICPR, T-PAMI, T-AFFC, and more.
-He has co-invented nine patents and delivered numerous invited talks at various events.
-Dr. Etemad serves as an Associate Editor for IEEE Transactions on Artificial Intelligence and has participated as a PC member/reviewer for several renowned conferences and journals, including NeurIPS, ICML, CVPR, ICLR, ICCV, ECCV, AAAI, ACII (senior PC), ICASSP, ISWC, and ICMI, among others.
-He has held leadership roles in multiple events, such as General Chair for the AAAI Workshop on Human-Centric Self-Supervised Learning (2022), Publicity Co-Chair for the European Workshop on Visual Information Processing (2022), and Industry Relations Chair for the Canadian Conference on AI (2019).
-Dr. Etemad's lab and research program have received funding from various organizations, including the Natural Sciences and Engineering Research Council (NSERC) of Canada, Ontario Centre of Innovation (OCI), Canadian Foundation for Innovation (CFI), and private sector partners.\end{IEEEbiography}
+His current research is focused on computer vision with deep learning, as well as self-supervised and semi-supervised learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ali Etemad} is an Associate Professor at the Department of Electrical and Computer Engineering, Queen's University.
+He holds an endowed professership of Mitchell Professor in AI for Human Sensing \& Understanding.
+He leads the Ambient Intelligence and Interactive Machines (Aiim) lab.
+He received his M.A.Sc. and Ph.D. degrees in Electrical and Computer Engineering from Carleton University, Ottawa, Canada, in 2009 and 2014, respectively.
+His main areas of research are machine learning and deep learning focused on human-centered applications with wearables, smart devices, and smart environments.
+Prior to joining Queen’s, he held several industrial positions as lead scientist.
+He has published over 160 papers in top venues in the area, is a co-inventor of 10 patents, and has given over 25 invited talks at different venues.
+Dr. Etemad is an Associate Editor for IEEE Transactions on Affective Computing and IEEE Transactions on Artificial Intelligence.
+He has served as a PC member/reviewer, and has held organizing roles at various venues.
+He has received a number of awards including Supervisor of the Year Award (at Queen’s), Instructor of the Year Award (at Queen’s), and several Best Paper Awards (e.g., at ACM ICMI'23).
+Dr. Etemad’s lab and research program have been funded by the Natural Sciences and Engineering Research Council (NSERC) of Canada, Ontario Centers of Excellence (OCE), Canadian Foundation for Innovation (CFI), Mitacs, and other organizations, as well as the private sector. \end{IEEEbiography}